 If the report received is parsed and validated successfully, an alert is triggered based on rules specified on a project basis through the Nyss application.
 When alerts are triggered, notifications are sent as SMS and/or email, depending on configurations specified on a project basis in the Nyss application.
 In the event that an alert has not been handled within 24 hours, an email is sent to the manager.

-With Nyss we aspire to comply with the General Data Protection Regulation, which is increasingly becoming the world wide gold standard in data protection.
-Regional confinement of data to northern Europe, encryption of all databases, user access controls, usage of HTTPS and rigorous documentation of all workflows related to data processing.
+With Nyss we aspire to comply with the General Data Protection Regulation, which is increasingly becoming the worldwide gold standard in data protection.
+Our steps to protect date include: regional confinement of data to northern Europe, encryption of all databases, user access controls, usage of HTTPS and rigorous documentation of all workflows related to data processing.

-The technology behind Nyss has always been intended to be open-source, and all the technological information behind the software can be found on our GitHub page.
-We wouldn’t want to build something as awesome as this without making it available to anyone who might need it and benefit from it.
-Furthermore, we’ve benefited a lot from using open source code in components of the software and we hope that others will benefit from what we have built!
+The technology behind Nyss has always been intended to be open source, and all the technological information behind the software can be found on our GitHub page.
+Furthermore, we’ve benefited a lot from using open source code in components of the software and we hope that others will benefit from what we have built.

-Nyss has been developed by Norwegian Red Cross, in cooperation with the International Federation of Red Cross and Red Crescent Societies and Belgium Red Cross, and continues to be maintained and hosted by Norwegian Red Cross.
+Nyss was developed by Norwegian Red Cross, in cooperation with the International Federation of Red Cross and Red Crescent Societies and Belgium Red Cross, and continues to be maintained and hosted by Norwegian Red Cross.